openflighthpc/flight-desktop-server/README.md

 ## Configuration

-Making changes to the default configuration is optional and can be achieved by editing the `application.yaml` file in the `config/` subdirectory of the tool.
-A
+Making changes to the default configuration is optional and can be achieved by editing the [flight-desktop-restapi.yaml](etc/flight-desktop-restapi.yaml) file.
-[reference](config/application.yaml.reference) file is distributed which outlines all the configuration values available.

 ## Operation